annegog/k24-project1-2022/readme.txt

 * listener: it's a child (pid) of manager process.
 Just executing (/calling) the inotifywait to keep an eye on the current directory (we putting the new files here).

-// 2
-* finder.sh:

 -----------------------------------------------------------------------------------------------------------
 *Further observations*
+- finder.sh: sniffer doesn't output the "location num_of_appearances" but the finder can find the numbers for the TLDs.
 - the pipes are open until the end.
-- Makefile is a pice of shit :) You can do this instead: g++ -g -Wall manager.cpp -o sniffer g++ -g -Wall workers.cpp -o workers
+- Makefile is not working :) You can do this instead: g++ -g -Wall manager.cpp -o sniffer g++ -g -Wall workers.cpp -o workers
 ./sniffer